ethereum-optimism/community-hub/src/docs/governance/social-contract.md

 | Optimism mainnet | To be determined |

-## I am building on top of the Social Contract but have some questions, where can I discuss these?
+## I am building on top of the AttestationStation but have some questions, where can I discuss these?

 The best place to ask any dev related questions is the #dev-support channel on the [the Optimism Discord](https://discord-gateway.optimism.io/).

-## I want to apply for a grant to build on Social Contract, how can I do this?
+## I want to apply for a grant to build on AttestationStation, how can I do this?

 You can learn more about the variety of grants program available on Optimism [here](allocations/#ecosystem-fund).

-## What projects are using the Social Contract?
+## What projects are using the AttestationStation?

-[Optimism's Citizen house](https://community.optimism.io/docs/governance/citizens-house/), [redacted], and [redacted] are all using the Social Contract!
+[Optimism's Citizen house](https://community.optimism.io/docs/governance/citizens-house/), [redacted], and [redacted] are all using the AttestationStation!
-If your project is using the Social Contract make a PR to be added to the list 😊
+If your project is using the AttestationStation make a PR including how you're using it to be added to the list 😊

 ## Technical specifications

-The following is the breakdown of Optimism's Social Contract smart contract.
+The following is the breakdown of Optimism's AttestationStation smart contract.

 ### State